usaid-cs/yesterday-i-learned/random.md

 1. Google analytics allows you to measure events based on custom dimensions, which allows you to filter events by them, but you will have to tell Google that the user is in one.
 There can be at most 15 custom dimensions.
 1. Rommel was apparently a [micromanager](http://www.reddit.com/r/todayilearned/comments/25hqf5/til_in_ww2_german_field_marshal_erwin_rommel/chhg305), loved by soldiers but hated by his subordinates.
 1. The story of a 17yo man and [his encounter with a girl called Monica](http://www.reddit.com/r/AskReddit/comments/258w8s/what_is_a_story_you_have_been_dying_to_tell/chex9eq); accept challenges from strangers
-1. **Infrared thermometers** are (typically) calibrated for an emissivity of 0.95.
-If you use one on a material with a lower emissivity, it'll give inaccurate readings.
-This can be cheaply solved by sticking a piece of electrical tape on the surface, and measuring that.
 1. If you can hang out with two or more friends but can never hang out with just one, it means that [you don't know how to start a conversation](http://www.reddit.com/r/AdviceAnimals/comments/22padj/anyone_else_experience_this).
 1. There are [reasons](http://www.reddit.com/r/Watches/comments/23iskt/lesson_on_mechanics_or_why_you_shouldnt/cgxekiw) not to change your mechanical clock around midnight.
 Gears can jump, and fixing that could be expensive.
 1. Allie Brosh, creator of *Hyperbole and a Half*, [suffered from depression](http://m.theglobeandmail.com/life/health-and-fitness/health/meet-cartoonist-allie-brosh-an-unlikely-poster-girl-for-depression/article15190616/?service=mobile).